vulsdoc/vuls/docs/misc-update-vuls.md

 ## Update using docker

-If you set up on docker, first delete images and then pull images.
-For details, see [Docker setup](install-with-docker.md)
+If you set up on docker, see [Docker setup](install-with-docker.md)

 ## Update using package